 Well, they have that in the remote community of Lias, Barlig, Mt Province.
 Known locally as the Playground of the Deer, Sayang Mossy Forest is a lost world.
 Only a few hunters and locals are able to witness its bizarre beauty, hidden amidst the mists.

 On some parts, the trees are only a few feet tall, thus, one can often see deer and wild pigs running around.
 That makes the mossy forest a favorite hunting ground of different communities.

-To teach it, you’ll have to hike for one day and a half.
+To reach it, you’ll have to hike for one day and a half.
 Expect to trail ton steep slopes and dense forests.
 Along the way, you’ll be rewarded with majestic mountain views, towering waterfalls, and the elusive Rafflesia flowers, the biggest in the world.